-Statement of Values of the Physician Assistant Profession
+Statement of Values of the PA Profession

-- Physician assistants hold as their primary responsibility the health, safety, welfare, and dignity of all human beings. - Physician assistants uphold the tenets of patient autonomy, beneficence, nonmaleficence, and justice. - Physician assistants recognize and promote the value of diversity. - · Physician assistants treat equally all persons who seek their care. - Physician assistants hold in confidence the information shared in the course of practicing medicine. - Physician assistants assess their personal capabilities and limitations, striving always to improve their medical practice. - Physician assistants actively seek to expand their knowledge and skills, keeping abreast of advances in medicine. - Physician assistants work with other members of the health care team to provide compassionate and effective care of patients. - Physician assistants use their knowledge and experience to contribute to an improved community. - Physician assistants respect their professional relationship with physicians. - Physician assistants share and expand knowledge within the profession.
+• PAs hold as their primary responsibility the health, safety, welfare, and dignity of all human beings.

+- PAs uphold the tenets of patient autonomy, beneficence, nonmaleficence, and justice. - PAs recognize and promote the value of diversity.

+• PAs do not discriminate; PAs treat equally all persons who seek their care.

+• PAs hold in confidence the patient-specific information shared in the course of practicing medicine.

+• PAs actively seek to expand their knowledge and skills, keeping abreast of advances in medicine.
+PAs assess their personal capabilities and limitations, striving always to improve their practice of medicine.

+• PAs work with other members of the healthcare team to provide compassionate and effective care of patients.

+• PAs use their knowledge and experience to contribute to a healthy community and the improvement of public health.

+• PAs respect their professional relationship with all members of the healthcare team.

+$\boldsymbol{\cdot}$ PAs share and expand clinical and professional knowledge with PAs and PA students.